 Pest control is simple.
 I never said it was easy.
 Get licensed.
 Get insured.
 Buy only what you need.
 Don’t overbuild.
 Don’t spend months on branding before you’ve got a single customer.
 Don’t try to take an entire city.
 Pick a neighborhood and execute.

-Here’s the recap for how to start a pest control company the right way: Get licensed in your state through the Department of Agriculture.
-Get general liability and commercial auto insurance.
+Here’s the recap for how to start a pest control company the right way (the same playbook applies if you’re researching how to start an exterminating business under that name), whether you’re trying to start a pest control business in Texas, California, Florida, or any other state: Get licensed in your state through the Department of Agriculture so you’re operating legally from day one.
+Get general liability and commercial auto insurance to cover the pest control business requirements, license, and insurance rules in your area.
 Buy basic equipment and chemical inventory.
 Get a truck or use what you have.
 Set up a CRM from day one and get payment info upfront.
 Pick one or two neighborhoods and run the Law of 100 every single day.
 Stack density, do niner rounds, put yard signs in every lawn, and ask for referrals from every customer.

 Your first 100 accounts should come from pure effort.
 Call everyone you know.
 Text everyone.
 Post on Facebook, LinkedIn, everywhere.
 Knock doors.
 Talk to businesses.
 Make videos on your phone.
 Layer the awareness until your name is everywhere in that zip code.